 - Here’s why: If you lower your pelvis too fast it will come to the floor first.
 Once it’s on the floor it’s really difficult to lift it back up to level.
 So if you find your pelvis reaching the floor before your elbows are fully bent, return to Dog Pose and start over, keeping your pelvis high in the air.

 - Once you’re in the pose, turn your toes under and lengthen back through your heels, actively lifting your legs upward.
 Simultaneously lengthen through the top of your head in the opposite direction.

 - Take a few breaths before coming to rest on the ground or moving into Downward Facing Dog or Cobra.

 Opinions on hand placement abound.
 The most popular alignment “rule” is that your forearms should be vertical in this pose, but if your humerus bones are extra long—like mine are—this alignment is inefficient.
 I encourage students to experiment with their hand placement—anywhere from underneath the chest to under the lower ribs.

 Where you choose to place your hands depends on whether you are able to flatten your shoulderblades into your back.
 If you are unable to draw your shoulderblades onto your back in any hand position, I’d recommend not practicing Chaturanga at all.

 If Chaturanga Just Isn’t Happening

 The most helpful skill in learning Chaturanga is patience.
 It can take a long time to build the upper body strength and alignment to practice efficiently.
 If you regularly practice Chaturanga in a fast-paced vinyasa class, take care not to overdo it.
 More is not always better.
-Rather, practice with care and remember that the freedom available to you in any pose depends on the quality of your attention, not what your pose looks like.
+Rather, practice with care and practice the pose only if you can keep your shoulderblades snug on your back.
+The freedom available to you in any pose depends on the quality of your attention, not what your pose looks like.